kyma-project/rafter/charts/rafter-upload-service/README.md

 ### Switch MinIO to Gateway mode

 By default, you install the Upload Service with MinIO in stand-alone mode.
-If you want to switch MinIO to Gateway mode and you don't want to lose your buckets uploaded by the Upload Service, you must first override parameters for MinIO under the **minio** object and change **minio.persistence.enabled** parameter to `false` and **minio.podAnnotations.persistence** to `off`.
+If you want to switch MinIO to Gateway mode and you don't want to lose your buckets uploaded by the Upload Service, you must first override parameters for MinIO under the **minio** object and change:

+-  **minio.persistence.enabled** to `false`
+-  **minio.podAnnotations.persistence** to `off`

 > **NOTE:** If the names of deployments or secrets used before and after switching to Gateway mode differ, you must update parameters under **migrator.pre** and **migrator.post** objects.